core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -22 to -23 ## {#sec-22-23}

+* Examples of non-AEAD algorithms as Group Encryption Algorithm.

+* Implementation compliance on non-AEAD algorithms.

+* Clarified that the HKDF Algorithm must be an HMAC-based HKDF.

+* Easier description of using Common IV to compute the nonce.

+* Consistent use of "nonce", "key", and "AEAD key".

+* Editorial improvements.

 ## Version -21 to -22 ## {#sec-21-22}

 * Removed mentioning of the CBOR encoding of the HKDF Algorithm.